penglian518/VirtualHPC/Week_9.md

 Results

-The benchmark was tested by encrypt and decrypt 10 copy of [KJV Bible](blowfish_py/kjv-bible.txt), which has 1,002,310 lines.
+The benchmark was tested by encrypt and decrypt 10 copies of [KJV Bible](blowfish_py/kjv-bible.txt), which has 1,002,310 lines.

 ![Scalability of mpi4py](blowfish_py/plot.png)